lxc-hust/ICM-plus/README.md

 # ICM-plus
-An evaluation of In-Context Matting by HUST-TinySmart and an expansion of ICM-57 dataset
+An evaluation of In-Context Matting by HUST-TinySmart and an expansion of ICM-57 dataset.
+Official original paper is shown below.

 <p align="center">
 <a href="https://arxiv.org/pdf/2403.15789.pdf"><img  src="demo/src/icon/arXiv-Paper.svg" ></a>